Firefall (video game): Developer

-Red 5 Studios was an American video game company that was known for its high ratio of former employees of Blizzard Entertainment.
+Red 5 Studios was an American video game company that was known for its high proportion of former employees of Blizzard Entertainment.
 The founders previously worked on World of Warcraft.
 Mark Kern was a team lead, William Petras was art director, and Taewon Yun was part of the company's Korean operation which oversaw the launch of World of Warcraft in Asia.
 The company's only game release was Firefall.

 History

 In early 2007, Red 5 Studios launched a campaign to increase the size of the organization by recruiting the top game developers in the industry.
 Citing a lack of success using conventional recruiting methods, Red 5 turned to San Francisco-based Pool and Orange County-based Airbag Industries, to help them send a personalized recruiting pitch to each of the 100 prospective hires.
 In early February, the project was completed, and each of the "dream hires" was delivered a package containing 5 nested art boxes, with an iPod Shuffle containing a personalized message in the center.
 As of June 2007, three of the candidates had joined Red 5, and a fourth was being interviewed.

 On April 23, 2009, Red 5 Studios announced the closing of their Shanghai office.
 In January 2010 Red 5 laid off about 30 people.
 In March 2010, it was revealed that Chinese company The9 has acquired a majority stake in Red 5.

 On September 8, 2010, Red 5 Studios revealed Firefall at PAX Prime in Seattle.
 In July 2011, Red 5 announced a collaboration with Orson Scott Card, author of the science fiction novel Ender's Game, as writer of the Firefall story as well as the creation of a manga novel co-written by his daughter Emily Janice Card and drawn by Joe Ng.
 In August, 2011 after PAX Prime, Red 5 began closed beta testing on Firefall.

 On September 30, 2011, it was announced that Red 5 Singapore, a wholly owned subsidiary of The9, would substitute Webzen for publishing in all of the countries worldwide other than the United States, Canada and European countries.
 On October 21, 2011, Chinese company The9 established Red 5 Singapore to handle game operations in Asia.

 Red 5 Studios pulled support from 2012 E3 in protest of the ESA's support of SOPA and PIPA.
 Mark Kern instead created League for Gamers with the 50,000 dollars intended to be spent on E3.
 Red 5 announced it is to open a new 30-man office in Cork, Ireland, initially dedicated to European support and localization for the upcoming free-to-play shooter Firefall.